xsf/xmpp.org/content/blog/2026-10-opmeet-cfp.md

   discussing or helping out with during a live coding session?
 Suggest it!

 * Talks, this is the big one.
-We will aim to record these talks and publish them however we can make no promises here.
+We will aim to record these talks and publish them.
+However we can make no promises here.
 If you have an interesting topic which is operator related, or even the wider XMPP topics, please do suggest it.